 Most importantly, the Master Plan is a living document.
 It is not a final plan for the College, but the present vision for the potential growth of Monroe County Community College.
 This document should not be considered "set in stone", but should be reviewed and updated as dictated by changes in education, information and College and community goals.
 And, while many of the components of the various phases require completion every year, others do not.
 Although this is a "5-Year" Master Plan, it is the College's intention to update the Plan annually, have a facilities assessment done every three to four years, and perform all phases every seven to eight years.
-Unfortunately, due to budget constraints, the comprehensive Campus Master Plan has not been updated in seventeen years.
-Currently, through the College's Strategic Planning process, this update is being forwarded as a necessary tactic to meet the Physical Resources objective of "effectively utilize and maintain current facilities while continuously assessing future need."
+Unfortunately, due to budget constraints, the comprehensive Campus Master Plan has not been updated in eighteen years.
+Currently, through the College's Strategic Planning process, this update will prove to be a necessary tactic to meet the Create a Student-focus Environment objective of "adapt the physical environment."
 The College is currently developing a request for proposals to update the facilities assessment and deferred maintenance report as this will serve as a base document as the College embarks on its next Campus Master Planning process.